MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/Monitoring/DataPipelines.md

   <li> Interactive Query (SQLLite)</li>
   </ul>

-  <p> Monitoring HDINsight: For each cluster we have a monitor solution.</p>
+  <p> Monitoring HDINsight: For each cluster we have a monitor solution or we can jump into Embari</p>